nrdvana/userp/doc/protocol.md

 An array is a sequence of values defined by an element type and a list of dimensions.
 Arrays do not need to be declared in the Metadata block, and can be given ad-hoc for any defined type.
-(this is much like the way that any type in C can have one or more "*" appended to it to become an array of some number of dimensions)
+(this is much like the way that any type in C can have one or more "[]" appended to it to become an array of some number of dimensions)

   * elem_type - the type for each element of the array.
 This may be a Choice type.
   * dim - an array of dimension values, which are integers.
-Dimensions of 'Null' mean that the dimension value will be given within the data right before the values of the sequence.
+Dimensions of 'Dynamic' mean that the dimension value will be given within the data right before the values.
   * dim_type - the Integer data type to be used when encoding dimensions in the data.
-     (default is to use a variable-length integer) This allows you to use somehting like Int16s and then have that match a C struct like
+     (default is to use a variable-length integer) This allows you to use somehting like Int16u and then have that match a C struct like
 	 ```struct { uint16_t len; char bytes[]; }```

 ### Record